happypeter/githome/wiki.md

 ## wifi
 - see 20220529 note

+## power system

+- yard underground wires
+  - 60cm from the west wall of house,  40cm deep

 ## Mi Home Fan
 - press Power & NightMode to reset wifi
   - when I change a new router